JoaoGuiBarros/Hephaestuz/README.md

 # Hephaestuz ⚔️

-**Hephaestuz** is a top-down action-adventure game focused on tight combat mechanics.
-Take control of a specialized warrior wielding the **Snipear**—a hybrid weapon that combines rapid melee-style strikes with a devastating high-precision Railgun.
+**Hephaestuz** is a top-down action game focused on tight combat mechanics.
+Take control of **Hephaestuz** wielding the **Snipear**—a hybrid weapon that combines rapid melee-style strikes with a devastating high-precision Railgun.

 ## 🎮 Game Mechanics
 - **Dynamic Combat:** Swap between quick attacks and a charged special shot to clear waves of enemies.